simbo1905/sprint-planning/README.md

 java -jar sprint-planning-runnable.jar 127.0.0.1 8888 80 80
 ```

-That specifies that the websockets and polling given to the browser will point
+That specifies that the websocket and polling fallback ports given to the browser will point
 to the reverse proxy running on port 80.
 The nginx reverse proxy configuration
 is then set to forward regular and websocket traffic to socko running on 8888: